alph-a07/flutter-notes/README.md

   }
 }
 ```

+- **setState() method:** Any code that affects the state of an app should be written inside `setState()` method.
+It basically observes the code within and looks for instances in the build method which could be affected, marks them and again runs build method.

 **Summary:** Stateless widget is useful when the part of the user interface you are describing does not depend on anything other than the configuration information and the BuildContext whereas a Stateful widget is useful when the part of the user interface you are describing can change dynamically.